 - Try to sit next to other women on public transportation, particularly on night buses.

 - Make use of the female-only train carriages.

 As you travel through India, locals will often ask to pose for a picture with you.
 Several may be taken so that all men can be photographed with your group.
 While this practice is usually harmless, female travelers do often get clutched or grabbed while standing still for the photo.

 Petty Theft and Scams

-Pickpocketing is a problem on public transportation and in crowded city spaces.
+Pickpocketing is a problem on public transportation and in crowded urban spaces — pretty well throughout India.
 Don't allow yourself to become too distracted by someone; thieves often work in teams.

-Smoking and Drugs in India
+Cigarette Smoking in India

 Although smoking is common in guesthouses, hotels, and many restaurants, you can receive a fine for smoking on the street or in public throughout India.
 Look for the presence of ashtrays or ask the owner to be sure before you light up.